Colin-Farkas-Personal/React-Sheet-Modal/README.md

 }
 ```

-Add the `classNames` prop to your sheet component:
+Add the `style` prop to your sheet component with your style object:

 ```tsx
 <Sheet